Occipitofrontalis muscle: Structure

 Some sources consider the occipital and frontal bellies to be two distinct muscles.
 However, Terminologia Anatomica currently classifies it as a single muscle, and also includes the temporoparietalis muscle as part of the epicranius.

 The occipitofrontalis muscle receives blood from several arteries.
 The frontal belly receives blood from the supraorbital and supratrochlear arteries, while the occipital belly receives blood from the occipital artery.

 Nerve supply

 The occipitofrontalis muscle is innervated by the facial nerve.
 Branches of the supraorbital nerve pass through the occipitofrontalis muscle without innervating it to innervate the lambdoid suture.

 Function

 The occipitofrontalis muscle helps to create facial expressions.
 Assisted by the occipital belly, the frontal belly draws the scalp back, which raises the eyebrows and wrinkles the forehead.

 Clinical significance

 Damage to the facial nerve can cause atony of the occipitofrontalis muscle.

 Other animals

 In humans, the occipitofrontalis only serves for facial expressions.
-In apes, however, the head is not balanced on the vertebral column, and apes therefore need strong muscles that pull back on the skull and prominent supraorbital ridges for the attachment of these muscles.
+In other apes, however, the head is not balanced on the vertebral column, and apes therefore need strong muscles that pull back on the skull and prominent supraorbital ridges for the attachment of these muscles.